 npm install -g @angular/cli

-Next, create a new project with the name one-on-one-chat-app.
+Next, create a new project with the name angular-call-app.

 The ng new command prompts you for information about features to include in the initial app.
 Accept the defaults by pressing the Enter or Return key.

 The Angular CLI installs the necessary Angular npm packages and other dependencies.
 This can take a few minutes.

 Now, install these essential dependencies for our project using the command below.

 Now that we're done with the installations, let's move on to building our one-on-one-chat-app solution.

 The setup below spells out the format for configuring the environment.ts files for this project.

 The snippet below illustrates how to set up the app.config.ts file for proper integration into our project.
 Make sure you create this file in the src directory before pasting the codes below.

 So, that’s all we need for now; let’s proceed to the other settings.